Farlander-zjn/SPARKviolet/README.md

 ### <div align="center">I’m Jianing，an undergraduate student majoring in AI in Xi'an Jiaotong University.</div>

-- 🔭 I’m currently working on [Re-ID task](https://github.com/rishavanand/github-profilinator)
+- 🔭 I’m currently working on Mamba and Multimodel

-- 🌱 I’m currently learning Reinforcement learning and GAN

 <br/>